Health & Physical Education Courses

 #542 – HEALTH 12 / INDIV. & DUAL SPORTS I / CONSUMER FITNESS – 2.5 CREDITS

-Students in grade 12 must select either this course OR the Health 12 and Team Sports course.
-The health portion of this course will run 9 weeks, covering such topics as AIDS, self-concepts in specific social situations, perspectives on aging, death and dying, substance abuse and its impact on society and the individual.
-The other portion of the course will provide students with the opportunity to learn the skills and strategies of at least two of the following individual sports: table tennis, tennis, cooperative games, or fencing and will explore concepts of personal and consumer fitness.
+Students in grade 12 must select either this course OR the Health 12 and Team Sports Course.
+The Grade 12 Health and Physical Education program is divided into Physical Education and Health components.
+The Physical Education portion of this course provides students with the opportunity to learn the skills and strategies of at least two of the following sports: table tennis, tennis, or cooperative games.
+Additionally, students will explore concepts of personal and consumer fitness.
 Written and performance assessments will be used to determine mastery in this course.

 The Health 12 curriculum addresses the essential question, “How do I respond to conflict and/or change in a healthy way?”
 The focus on conflict and conflict resolution is a common theme as units on loss and grief, addiction, and eating behaviors/body image disorders are addressed.
 Coping strategies are emphasized and practiced.
 Students will be assessed through formative assessments such as journal entries, individual and group projects, class participation, and a final exam.